dbcli/pgcli/docs/pages/printing_text.rst

 ^^^^

 :class:`~prompt_toolkit.formatted_text.HTML` can be used to indicate that a string contains HTML-like formatting.
-It supports the basic tags for bold, italic and underline: ``<b>``, ``<i>`` and ``<u>``.
+It recognizes the basic tags for bold, italic and underline: ``<b>``, ``<i>`` and ``<u>``.

 .. code:: python